yashk-cmd/flexfit-studio-r/README.md

 npm run db:push

-Apply the existing Drizzle schema
+Apply Drizzle schema

 npm run db:seed

-Seed the local development database
+Seed development database

 npm run db:reset

-Reset and reseed the local development database
+Reset/reseed database if supported by the project

-🔄 Development Workflow
+Development Workflow

+The refactor follows an incremental workflow.

-1. Understand existing behavior
+Understand existing behavior
           │
           ▼
-2. Identify responsibility / duplication
+Identify duplication / responsibility problems
           │
           ▼
-3. Make one focused refactor
+Make one focused structural change
           │
           ▼
-4. Run regression tests
+Run tests
           │
           ▼
-5. Run TypeScript checks
+Run TypeScript checks
           │
           ▼
-6. Run production build
+Run production build
           │
           ▼
-7. Manually verify affected workflow
+Manually verify affected workflow
           │
           ▼
-8. Document the decision
+Document the decision

-This keeps structural changes measurable and reduces the chance of accidental behavior changes.

-📚 Documentation

-The documents/ directory contains the reasoning behind the refactor.

-Document

-Purpose

-architecture.md

-Describes the resulting application structure

-behavior-inventory.md

-Records discovered application behavior

-refactoring-decisions.md

-Explains significant architectural decisions

-test-strategy.md

-Describes regression and verification strategy

-known-issues.md

-Records suspicious behavior that was intentionally preserved or documented

-📐 Design Principles

-Single Responsibility

-A module should have one clear reason to change.

-Thin API Boundaries

-tRPC routers should expose procedures and handle API-level concerns rather than contain entire business workflows.

-Centralized Policies

-Rules that are reused or require a single source of truth should live in dedicated policy modules.

-Minimal Abstraction

-Abstractions are introduced when they solve a real problem, not simply to increase the number of layers.

-Preserve Before Improving

-In a behavior-preserving refactor, unusual behavior is not automatically a bug.

-Changing it without understanding its impact can create a regression.
+          │
+          ▼
+Review git diff

+The important part is that structural changes are made incrementally rather than rewriting the entire application at once.

-🐛 Troubleshooting
+Troubleshooting

-npm reports ENOENT: process.cwd
+npm: ENOENT: process.cwd

-This normally means the terminal is currently inside a directory that has been deleted or moved.
+This means the terminal is probably inside a directory that no longer exists.

 Run:

 cd ~

-Then navigate back to the project:
+Then return to the project:

 cd ~/Downloads/flexfit-studio